 Each investment into yourself will make you more valuable, and each time you become more valuable, you will have more money to invest back into yourself, your skill sets, your connections, and eventually, income-producing assets that put even more money into your bank account.

-Here are six skills that you can teach yourself to immediately have higher income earning potential.
+If you’re ready to bump up your income, here are six skills that you can teach yourself immediately to have higher earning potential.

 Best Way to Invest 5000 Dollars